-If you decide to provide a copy of the form, your Basic Life and Basic AD&D insurance amount, if applicable, will be set at the higher amount shown on the form.
-(Basic Life and Basic AD&D is available only to those employees whose benefits eligible pay is less than \$200,000.)
-Your contributions for medical coverage, GUL coverage, and LTD coverage and contributions will also be based on the higher amount.
+If you decide to provide a copy of the form, your Basic Life and Basic Accidental Death & Dismemberment (AD&D) insurance amounts, if applicable, will be set at the higher amounts shown on the form.
+(Basic Life and Basic AD&D are available only to those employees whose benefits eligible pay is less than \$200,000.)
+Your contributions for medical coverage, Group Universal Life (GUL) amount, and Long-Term Disability (LTD) benefits and contributions will also be based on the higher amount.